MertBuyulu/neural-networks/README.md

 The dataset contains `4177` instances with `8` attributes per instance.

+## Modifications to the Template Code

+The only modifications to the template code that we made is in the main function, where we do not call the preprocess function explicitly because we call it inside of our train_evaluate function.
+No modifications were made to the hyperparameter grid.
+We only added code inside the preprocess and train_evaluate function.

 ## Output

 Running `NeuralNet.py` will output a plot window with the four plots containing the model history for each combination of hyperparameters.
 When the window is closed, the program will print a table of training and test accuracies and errors for each combination of hyperparameters.